fintcore/slate/source/index.html.md

   }
 }
 ```
+You must first upload the document [`here`](?shell#upload-documents).
+So that later it generates the document to sign.

 This endpoint is used to create a document that will be signed.

 To sign the document you must load the [`widget`](?html#widget).

-Note: You must first upload the document [`here`](?shell#upload-documents).
-So that later it generates the document to sign.

 ### HTTP Request